lucasortis/terraform-aws-crisistxtline-project/README.md

-# Crisis Text Line - Terraform Infrastructure
+# Crisis Text Line Assessment - Terraform Infrastructure

 *This README was created using Claude Sonnet 4 through GitHub Copilot and fully revised by me.*